ky27100/You-Dont-Know-JS/get-started/apA.md

 var yourName = myName;
 ```

 Here, the `yourName` variable has a separate copy of the `"Kyle"` string from the value that's stored in `myName`.
-That's because the value is a primitive, and primitive values are always assigned/passed as **value copies**.
+That's because the value is a primitive, and :boom:primitive values are always assigned/passed as **value copies**.

 Here's how you can prove there's two separate values involved: